kelchy/matchrelay/README.md

 }
 ~~~

-or by importing a file
+or by importing a file instead of using the internal
+match and reload mechanism. note that if you use reload
+module, the whole Corefile will be loaded in each reload.
+if the number of zones or list is high, this may cause huge
+spikes in CPU which may bring down performance.
+For very
+dynamic environments, use the match and reload mechanism

 ~~~ corefile
 example.org {